Setting up the Benchmarker

 Obtaining the API Key

-To obtain the API Key from the frontend, right click on the page and select Inspect to open up the Inspect tool on your browser.
+To obtain the API Key from the UI, click on the copy icon next to the API Key on the sidebar to copy it to your clipboard.

 To obtain a testnet API Key, you can head over to the Testnet Dashboard and do the same.